grip-on-software/monetdb-import/Database_structure.md

         a test model.
     -   **test_execution_time** - INT: Units of time that the test execution appears to take.
 This is often set after the use case is resolved and tested.
-If this is not set, then it is the integer 0.
+If this is not set, then the field value is NULL.
     -   **environment** - VARCHAR(100): The environment to which the
         issue applies.
 This can apply to a DTAP environment, a component of the application, or other kinds of environments that the team